Select Page

 NH4F + HF → NH4HF2

-It sublimes when heated—a property common among ammonium salts.
-In the sublimation, the salt decomposes to ammonia and hydrogen fluoride, and the two gases can recombine to give ammonium fluoride, i.e. the reaction is reversible:
+Ammonium fluoride sublimes when heated—a property common among ammonium salts.
+In the sublimation, the salt decomposes to ammonia and hydrogen fluoride; the two gases can still recombine, i.e. the reaction is reversible:

 [NH4]F ⇌ NH3 + HF